mrets/operating_procedures/api-docs/scenarios/get-generators.md

 ## Notes About the Entity

-A generator is a complex entity including many relationships to other objects the system.
+Generators are any kind of facility that produces renewable energy.
+A Generator is a complex entity including many relationships to other objects the system.

 ## The Basic Call